She walked up to us with a serious battle-worn look on her face.

 Kiko expected this because her expression didn’t change.
 She simply waited for us to stop giving her reasons to stay together.

 “Look, I’ve made up my mind.
-I’m dropping you both off at the nearest safe planet.”
-She was dead serious.
+I’m dropping you both off at the nearest safe planet,” she said, dead serious.

 Rei shook her head.
 “Aki, please don’t do this…” her voice strained as she held back tears.